Gibson SJ Southern Jumbo Flattop Guitar

 and some of these two batches had Rosewood sides with a Mahogany back!

-(Note five piece necks were also used with no walnut stripe, but
+(Note five piece necks were also used with no mahogany stripe, but

 these are made from maple.)